CATEGORY

 0 Comments

-05-16-2026: Moderni; Boa Teah House embeds architecture into the rugged Atlantic coastline, creating an experiential connection between the city, nature, and the ocean.
+05-16-2026: Moderni; Boa Tea House embeds architecture into the rugged Atlantic coastline, creating an visual and experiential connection between the city, nature, and the ocean.
 Siza utilized an earthy, natural material palette that grounds the building.
 It features white-plastered masonry, exposed concrete bases, terracotta-tiled roofs, and warm red Afzelia (African) wood for interior floors, walls, ceilings, and custom-designed furniture.

 • Matosinhos, Portugal | ~ 3,230 SF | ~ 1963 Year | © João Morgado Et Al